happinessEngineer/blueprint-diagnostic-screener-backend/README.md

 ## Configuration

 The application uses a centralized configuration system in `src/config.ts`.
-The configuration is loaded from environment variables with sensible defaults.
+The configuration is loaded from environment variables.

 ### Environment Variables